We’ve come up with a full dossier with all our tried and tested products to give you the best tools for an eco-friendly laundry room.

 So here are our simple solutions to making a change, and contributing to greener laundry habits.

 This is honestly a lot more effective than any store-bought solution we’ve used in the past, and so much cheaper.
-Marseille Soap is a miracle-maker!
+Marseille Soap or a stain remover soap is a miracle-maker!

 All you have to do is wet the stain with a bit of water and then rub the soap onto it, and you’ll see the stain disappear.
 Plus, the bloc of soap will last you a very long time.

-Watch out for copy-cats, true-blue Marseille soap is made with Olive oil and not with Palm oil (which is the worst for our environment!).
-And last but not least, Marseille Soap is something you can use around the house, you can use it in the shower to wash, or maybe even try out a DIY you’ve seen to make your own natural cleaning solutions!
+And last but not least, stain remover soap is something you can use around the house, you can use it in the shower to wash, or maybe even try out a DIY you’ve seen to make your own natural cleaning solutions!

 Our whites have never been wither than since we’ve started using Sodium Percarbonate.
 It’s much more efficient than bleach, and so much better for the environment.
 It will whiten your whites without making them yellow.
 Soak your items in warm water for 24 hours, with a bit of Sodium Percarbonate and then wash them as you usually would, and they will come out shining.
 This is such a well-kept secret; you must try it out!
 It’ll change the way you “bleach.”